How to make the world’s best homemade beef jerky!

 As soon as the smell of the drying beef jerky began to drift from the oven, we would all sneak in there to sample and “check on it” for him.
 As a matter of fact, I don’t really remember there being any beef jerky to put away for later, as we would sample it all until it was gone.

-Finally, after I got married, he shared the secret of how to make beef jerky.
+Finally, after I got married, he shared the secret of making beef jerky.
 Out of all the beef jerky recipes I have tried, this one is my family’s favorite.
 Truly, the world’s best jerky recipe.
+One that beats store bought hands down.

 Now that I have a family of my own, I wanted to continue the tradition of simple, homemade, beef jerky.